IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/digikeydisplay.md

 ---
 title: Digikeydisplay
-subtitle: Treemap visualizer that turns DigiKey cart CSVs into a quick, glanceable cost breakdown of your components.
-Built with Python, pandas, matplotlib, and squarify to help electronics designers see which parts dominate their BOM spend.
+subtitle: A tiny Python tool that turns DigiKey cart CSVs into a treemap so you can instantly see where your budget is going.
+Ideal for hardware engineers and hobbyists optimizing BOM costs, it uses pandas, matplotlib, and squarify to visualize line-item spend by description.
 slug: digikeydisplay
 date: '2024-09-27'
 updated: '2024-09-27'